 Population as % of total EU population: 1.1 % (2015)

 Gross domestic product (GDP): € 78.071 billion (2015)

 Seats in the European Parliament: 13

-Presidency of the Council: Slovakia will hold the revolving presidency of the Council of the EU for the first time in 2016.
+Presidency of the Council: Slovakia currently holds the revolving presidency of the Council of the EU.
+This is the first time Slovakia holds the presidency.

 In the Council of the EU, national ministers meet regularly to adopt EU laws and coordinate policies.
 Council meetings are regularly attended by representatives from the Slovakian government, depending on the policy area being addressed.